Andonome/lk/data/radicale.md

 ...to this:
 ```
-#type = htpasswd
+type = htpasswd
 ```

-If the service is started, restart it to make sure nobody can sign in without a password.
+Make sure the service is off, as people may be able to sign in without a password at this point.

 Next, find the `htpasswd` program.
 You might get it in the `apache` package or similar.